-I am grateful that my work has been seen in USA Today, ESPN and the Pew Forum and for winning a combined nine national and regional awards over three years from the Society of Professional Journalists and Religion Newswriters Association.
+I am grateful that my work has been seen in USA Today, ESPN and the Pew Forum and for winning a combined nine national and regional awards over four years from the Society of Professional Journalists and Religion Newswriters Association.
 I also worked on the film “Before Your Time,” which will be showing in theatres throughout Utah.

-I have written for national publications in The Inquisitr, The Good Men Project, Thought Catalog, Bleacher Report and Patch.
+I have written for high-profile online publications in The Inquisitr, The Good Men Project, Thought Catalog and Patch.

 I have worked for the Deseret News, Standard-Examiner, Aggie BluePrint (a student magazine I co-founded) and local newspapers in the Daily Herald, Rocket-Miner, Philipsburg Mail and Sun Advocate.